 You’ll need to apply anti-fungal topical medication to your feet regularly to kill the microorganisms infecting your skin.
 This can be creams, ointments, sprays, or powders.
 Stubborn infections may need an oral medication as well to help.
 You’ll also need to treat your footwear.
 The infection can transfer to your socks and shoes, where it festers in the fabric and re-infects your skin.
 Wash your feet daily and pat them completely dry before applying the medication.
 Wear socks that wick moisture away from your feet to help reduce the dampness close to your skin.
 Try to avoid wearing the same pair of shoes two days in a row so each pair can dry completely before you wear it again.

 Athlete’s foot is an uncomfortable infection that compromises your foot health.
 You don’t have to let it damage your skin and risk additional infections, however.
 You can take care of the issue promptly and eliminate the itch.
 Let Carolina Podiatry Group in the Lancaster, Rock Hill, or Indian Land, South Carolina areas help you.
-Make an appointment with us today through our website or by calling (803) 285-1411 for Lancaster, or (803) 548-FEET for the Fort Mill office.
+Make an appointment with us today through our website or by calling (803) 285-1411 for Lancaster, or (803) 548-FEET for the Indian Land office.

 Credit to: Lusi (Aanja Gjenero)